1iveowl/VeraControl.PCL/README.md

 ```

 #### Reload The Luup Engine
 Sometimes it makes sense to reload the Luup Engine.
-When this is relevant is beyond this Readme, however it is easy to do like this:
+The details about when this is relevant is beyond this Readme, however it is easy to do with the library:

 `var reload = await veraPlus.ReloadAsync(ConnectionType.Local);`

-The reload will by default await the controller to get ready again (typically takes 10-20 seconds), however if you don't want the code to wait, then set the waitUntilAliveAgain to false like this:
+The reload will by default await fir the controller to to come back alive after the reload again (typically this takes 10-30 seconds), however if you don't want the code to wait, then just set the waitUntilAliveAgain to false like this:

 `var reload = await veraPlus.ReloadAsync(ConnectionType.Local, waitUntilAliveAgain:false);`

 ## Adding UPnP Devices and Services
-To add new capabilities to the library all you need to do is to extend the [UPnPModels Assembly](https://github.com/1iveowl/VeraControl.PCL/tree/master/src/main/Upnp/UpnpModels "UPnPModels Assembly").
+To add new capabilities to the library all you need to do is to extend the [UPnPModels Assembly](https://github.com/1iveowl/VeraControl.PCL/tree/master/src/main/Upnp/UpnpModels "UPnPModels Assembly") - or you could theoretically create your very own, as long as you adhere to the interfaces defined in IVeraControl.

-For instance try look at the Binary Light Switch.
-All that is needed is defined in the following code snippets:
+For instance look at the device `BinaryLight1`, which has one service `SwitchPower1` as defined in the constructor:

 ```csharp
 public class BinaryLight1 : UpnpDeviceBase, IUpnpDevice